 Yes, Cultural Care Au Pair arranges for au pairs to arrive in groups almost every week out of the year.

-Au pairs arriving from outside of the U.S. must be fully vaccinated and show proof of a negative COVID test within 1 day of their flight.
+Au pairs arriving from outside of the U.S. must show proof of being fully vaccinated before their flight.
 Limited exceptions apply, please see the CDC website for details.

 Host families and au pairs are encouraged to discuss and mutually agree on the COVID safety measures that both parties will follow during their time together.